THE DREAMER PROJECT

 This is what a participation statement could look like:

-I will experiment with qualities like presence, clarity, generosity, and oneness — not as beliefs, but as conditions to explore.
+I will experiment with qualities like presence, clarity, and oneness — not as beliefs, but as conditions to explore.

 Outside those hours, I remain myself: a parent, partner, colleague, friend.